Edit Page

 # For development purposes.
 Always authenticate the request with the given user

-# see https://restheart.org/docs/security/authentication#identity-authentication
+# See https://restheart.org/docs/security/authentication#identity-authentication

 identityAuthMechanism: